-It is important to note that if a student doesn't get into University at the first attempt, there is often pathways they can take to reach that goal, hence the name Pathways.
+It is important to note that if a student doesn't get into University at the first attempt, there is often pathways they can take to reach that goal.
 Many TAFE providers have developed links with Universities to feed their diploma students into degree courses.
 Sometimes even giving them RPL (Recognition of Prior Learning) and starting in the second year of the course.